- Safety and Health Topics

 How do I control chemical hazards and toxic substances?

 It is OSHA's long standing policy that engineering and work practice controls must be the primary means to reduce employee exposure to toxic chemicals, where feasible.
 Respiratory protection is required to be used if engineering or work practice controls are infeasible or while engineering controls are being implemented.
 For more information on engineering controls/administrative controls see the Controlling Exposures page.

 When effective engineering controls are not feasible, or while they are being instituted, appropriate respirators shall be used.
 Employers must provide appropriate respiratory protection at no cost to workers, provide appropriate training and education regarding its use, and ensure that workers use it properly.
 (See 29 CFR 1910.134 or OSHA's Respiratory Protection Safety and Health Topics Page)

 First, explore this Safety and Health Topic webpage that includes links to much of the related information available from OSHA, in addition, near the top of this page is a list of other Safety and Health Topic pages which address specific chemicals.
 Other sections contain information or links on subjects such as laboratory safety, and Hazard Communication or Process Safety.
-The OSHA Occupational Chemical Database has over 800 entries with information such as physical properties, exposure guidelines and emergency response guidance.
-The OSHA Chemical Sampling Information file contains information on sampling and analysis of approximately 1500 substances.
+The OSHA Occupational Chemical Database compiles information from several government agencies and organizations.
+Information available on the pages includes chemical identification and physical properties, exposure limits, sampling information, and additional resources.